Chart Color Schemes

 Taren Point displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Taren Point, as per the latest Census, comprised 49.2% houses and 50.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 52.4% houses and 47.6% other dwellings.
+Taren Point's dwelling structure, as per the latest Census, consisted of 49.2% houses and 50.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 52.4% houses and 47.6% other dwellings.
 Home ownership in Taren Point stood at 56.1%, with mortgaged dwellings at 31.8% and rented ones at 12.1%.
-The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,774.
-The median weekly rent in Taren Point was $650, compared to Sydney metro's $500.
-Nationally, Taren Point's mortgage repayments were significantly higher at $3,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,000, exceeding Sydney metro's average of $2,774.
+The median weekly rent in Taren Point was $650, higher than Sydney metro's $500.
+Nationally, Taren Point's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing